 Before that, you need to find out if the person you intend to use as a reference has good opinions about you or not.

-2) Know How to Ask For Job References
+2) Understand How to Ask For Job References

 Make sure you take permission from the person you want to use as a reference.